AM Technical Profile: WXJC

 The studios moved to a site atop Red Mountain in the late spring of 1955.
 The location, at 1901 Montgomery Highway (now Richard Arrington Jr. Boulevard) was across from Vulcan Park, and during later years, allowed people to drive right up to the station, watch the DJ and make requests in person!
 (Today, the building has found new life as a lawyer's offices.)
 Ownership of the station moved to Gordon Broadcasting in December of that same year, and this is when it's like it first began airing a Top 40 music format.

-Bartell Broadcasting acquired the station in 1957; under their ownership, the station became the first major Top 40 station for the city, as WYDE.
+Bartell Broadcasting acquired the station in 1957; under their ownership, the station became the second major Top 40 station for the city, as WYDE.
+(WSGN was actually first, in 1955.)

 Bartell was one of the leading propagators of this format, having highly successful Top 40's in such places as San Francisco (KYA), San Diego (KCBQ), Atlanta (WAKE) and Milwaukee (WOKY).
 Marketing at the time paired the station with its Atlanta counterpart as the "WYDE-a-WAKE stations".
 Ownership came to WYDE, Inc. in 1960, then Basic Communications in 1962.
-In 1963, WYDE lost the Top 40 crown to crosstown rival WSGN… by 1969 the station had become a Country music outlet, and stayed that way for many years, until FM competition finally won out.
-Studios moved off Red Mountain in 1966, the Suite 520 at 2101 Magnolia Avenue, across from Brother Bryan Park in Birmingham.
+In 1963, WYDE lost the Top 40 crown to crosstown rival WSGN… They flipped to Country on Thanksgiving 1965, becoming the dominant player in that format quickly, remaining at the top until FM competition finally won out.
+Studios moved off Red Mountain in 1966, to Suite 520 at 2101 Magnolia Avenue, across from Brother Bryan Park in Birmingham.

 The station got a big boost in power in 1970, when the daytime power was upgraded to 50 kW (directional).
 The station installed a Gates VP-50 for daytime use and utilized a Gates BC-10B for nighttime duties.
 In 1972, ownership of the station was sold to Screen Gems Radio Stations, Inc. Screen Gems was known for producing television shows and movies in Hollywood, but had also gotten into the radio business and wound up owning several stations, including powerhouses like WWVA in Wheeling, West Virginia.
 That company was later spun off and became Columbia Pictures Radio.